-The Spy 100 list is dotted with selections included for novelty value and variety, and I expect Hell and High Water (1954) is another of these curiosities — a budget-conscious Cold War adventure from rogue auteur Samuel Fuller, which is a film very much of its era, but with a few strikingly progressive flourishes when viewed in historical context.
+The Spy 100 list is dotted with selections included for novelty value and variety, and I expect Hell and High Water (1954) is another of these curiosities: a budget-conscious Cold War adventure from rogue auteur Samuel Fuller.
+It’s a film very much of its era, but with a few strikingly progressive flourishes when viewed in historical context.

-As a straight-up spy adventure, though, Hell and High Water is mostly standard fare, creatively shot for its tight budget — its few sea battles and firefights stand out in a picture filled with claustrophobic submarine and stage sets.
-Widmark is steely jawed as ever, and its signature, thematic line of dialogue is a nice turn of phrase.
+As a straight-up spy adventure, though, Hell and High Water is mostly standard fare, creatively shot for its tight budget.
+Its few sea battles and firefights stand out in a picture filled with claustrophobic submarine and stage sets.
+Widmark is as steely jawed as ever, and its signature, thematic line of dialogue is a nice turn of phrase.
 I doubt I would have placed it this high on the list, but it does plenty to warrant its inclusion.